ARUNMOHANRAJ471/Zynla/README.md

 - Take advantage of search preferences of domain experts
 - Take advantage of diverse experience and expertise levels of community members on a subject matter
 - Take advantage of similarity and repetition of queries of search communities as a source of recommendations
-- Take advantage of social networking to
+- Take advantage of social networking

 ## Use Cases
 - **Health/medicine**: We needed to find information about iron deficiency and hypokalemia